 A closer Luke

-Ben Luke, our Review editor and podcast host, weighs in on the pressing issues facing the UK art world and beyond
+Ben Luke, our Contributing Editor and podcast host, weighs in on the pressing issues facing the UK art world and beyond

 The women-dominated Venice Biennale has been criticised for sacrificing quality—revealing just how necessary such progressive projects really are

 Described by some as a “politically correct” move, around 90% of the artists in Cecilia Alemani's exhibition 'The Milk of Dreams' are female